dutraneto/2022-blog/posts/2018-09-15-embossed-tape-with-css.md

 ---
 date: '2018-09-15'
-title: "How to Design an Embossed Tape With CSS"
+title: 'How to Design an Embossed Tape With CSS'
-description: "Building an old Embossed Tape"
+description: 'Building an old Embossed Tape'
 category: 'Css3'
-color: "#1572B6"
+color: '#1572B6'
+language: 'English'
 ---

 ## Introdução